awsdocs/aws-doc-sdk-examples/kotlin/services/keyspaces/Readme.md

-# Amazon Keyspaces code examples for the SDK for Java
+# Amazon Keyspaces code examples for the SDK for Kotlin

 ## Overview
-This README discusses how to run and test the AWS SDK for Java (v2) examples for Amazon Keyspaces.
+This README discusses how to run and test the AWS SDK for Kotlin examples for Amazon Keyspaces.

 Amazon Keyspaces (for Apache Cassandra) is a scalable, highly available, and managed Apache Cassandra–compatible database service.